Bugatti Bolide: Design

 The main influence on the Bolide's light curb weight is due to the monocoque and all of its components constructed with titanium, along with nearly all of the body panels constructed in carbon fiber.
 Donning the aggressive design language of an LMP1 racecar (specifically the Bugatti Vision Gran Turismo concept, which preceded the Bolide), including the signature X-shape (itself inspired by the Bell X-1 aircraft), the aerodynamics of the Bolide help it generate more than 5800 lb of downforce at 200 mph, with 4000 lb at the rear wing and another 1800 lb at the front wing.
 The height of the Bolide, 39.2 in, matches the height of the famous Bugatti Le Mans racecar, the Bugatti Type 57C, on which much of the Bolide harkens to.

 The carbon structure, developed in collaboration with Dallara, meets the same demanding LMH and LMDh requirements of the FIA (Fédération Internationale de l'Automobile) as the Le Mans race cars.

 Production

 In August 2021, Bugatti announced at The Quail, A Motorsport Gathering in California that the production Bolide has its first delivery scheduled for 2024 at a net unit price of and limited to 40 units.
 Although the concept version boasted a power output of 1,850 PS, this was achieved using 110-octane racing fuel.
 The production version will have a power output of 1,600 PS with a torque figure of 1,600 Nm at 2,250 rpm using 98 RON gas.
 The production version will weigh in at 1,450 kg and therefore will have a weight-to-power ratio of when 98 RON gas is used.
 The first production-ready cars have been delivered to customers since the beginning of 2024.

+Also in July 2026 Lanzante Limited unveiled a road legal Bugatti Bolide after its announcement in August 2025.
+There were changes to the Integrated LED Headlights, Road Signals, Mirrors, License Plate Brackets & Illumination, Raised Ground Clearance, Softened & Retuned Pushrod Suspension, Treaded Street-Performance Tires, Upgraded PRW Auxiliary Radiators & Cooling Channels, High-Flow Catalytic Converters, Modified Exhaust Muffling, Pedestrian Protection Measures, and ECU/TCU Drivability & Low-Speed Gear Mapping.